-A robust process for ICAAP monitoring and reporting is a major component of the Bank's ICAAP framework.
 Regular reports are prepared for ALMC, BRMC and the BOD on the Bank's risk profile and capital needs.
+This is to enable the oversight committee to evaluate the level and trends of material risk and their effect on capital levels.